 Seasonal operating costs are often lower because chlorine is not regularly added to the pool.
 You also don’t need to buy more supplies, monitor the chlorine levels, or purchase additional water cleaners when chlorine levels get too low.

 The pool will produce more chlorine from the salt as needed with its saltwater chlorine generator.
 This means fewer hands-on maintenance tasks for you or your pool service.
-The saltwater is less harsh on equipment and features while simultaneously preventing algae and plant buildup that can reduce the lifespan of freshwater pool equipment.
+The saltwater is less harsh on equipment and features while simultaneously preventing algae and plant buildup, which can reduce the lifespan of freshwater pool equipment.

 Drawbacks of a Saltwater Pool System